Mianfu: History

 After the Manchu conquerors established the Qing dynasty, the new government initiated a policy that forbade Han Chinese to wear Hanfu.
 Qing emperors did not use as the emperor's official garb, which eventually resulted in this style of clothing disappearing from use.

 Influence and derivatives

-Due to the strong cultural influence China exerted on its neighbours, Mianfu was also worn by rulers in other East Asian countries that belonged to the so-called Sinosphere, such as Korea (in the form of myeonbok), Japan (known as Kon'e) and Vietnam (known as Cổn Miện) during the imperial era.
+Due to the historical cultural influence China exerted on its neighbours, Mianfu was also worn by rulers in other East Asian countries that belonged to the so-called Sinosphere, such as Korea (in the form of myeonbok) and Vietnam (known as miện phục or cổn miện) during the imperial era.

+In Japan, a similar outfit known as the Kon'e (袞衣) was worn with a crown called Benkan (冕冠) by the emperors during important court ceremonies such as the Sokui no rei (即位の礼; Enthronement Ceremony) and the Chōga (朝賀; New Year's imperial audience).